mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

   (note that one also has to provide the last node in the flow as the initial target to the flow).

-- This more of a ``BiFlow`` feature, but the target value specified in ``bimdp.EXIT_TARGET`` (currently set to ``"exit"``) causes ``BiFlow`` to terminate the execution and to return the last return value.
+- This is more of a ``BiFlow`` feature, but the target value specified in ``bimdp.EXIT_TARGET`` (currently set to ``"exit"``) causes ``BiFlow`` to terminate the execution and to return the last return value.

-- To make it possible to call ``execute`` and ``inverse`` via ``stop_message`` there is some magic going on if these are specified via the ``"method"`` key: In addition to the normal automatic extraction of an ``"x"`` key from the message the array output of the node is also stored back as ``"x"`` in the message (overwriting the previous value).
+- To make it possible to call ``execute`` and ``inverse`` via ``stop_message`` there is some magic going on if these are specified via the ``"method"`` key: In addition to the normal automatic extraction of the ``"x"`` key from the message the array output of the node is also stored back as ``"x"`` in the message (overwriting the previous value).
 Additionally the target is given a default value of 1 or -1 (so setting the ``"method"`` value is sufficient for normal execution